eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

       <ladr:ADTActivationMethod>AUTOMATIC-A</ladr:ADTActivationMethod>
 ```

 What would be the right pattern for this field: TTTTTT, NNNNNN, a mix... ?
 Any need for predefined values?
+This then should/could be a codelist(s) to be defined for harmonisation purposes?

 ### Resolution